 Room and comfort at Vivanta Kolkata, EM Bypass

 The proximity of the property from our home has always given us the liberty to drop in here frequently.
-There are some excellent memories of food here and it has been with 3 executive chefs (Chef Ashis, Chef Deep and current Chef Parthiv).
+Therefore, we have some excellent memories of food here and it has been with 3 executive chefs (Chef Ashis, Chef Deep and current Chef Parthiv).
 The pristine white walls on the corridor holds some great photographs of West Bengal and Kolkata.
 So even though the structure remains the same, the interiors have completely changed.
 There is so much more of Kolkata in this property.
 Don’t miss out the Kantha stitch on the bed runners.
 There is jhalmuri and chanachur as refreshments in the mini bar.

 The premium rooms have beautiful Kolkata hand painted canvas series.
 Each one of them catches your eye, at the passages as well as in the rooms.
 From yellow taxis, Kolkata tram to a hand pulled rickshaw walla, these canvas paintings are visually striking.